 What does “insurance premium” mean?

-“Insurance premium” is what the insurance industry refers to for what you pay to a company for a policy.
+“Insurance premium” is what the insurance industry refers to as what you pay to a company for a policy.
 However, people generally use the words “rate” interchangeably with “premium,” though they technically mean two different things.

 A premium is what you pay to a company for coverage.
 Insurance rates are the numbers insurance companies file with regulators to determine policy pricing.
 When an insurance company files rates with state commissioners, they are reviewed.
 After they are approved by regulators, the company uses the rates to determine how much drivers pay for coverage.